Christie Migration Agents

 A brief overview of Net Overseas Migration in Australia in 2017-2018

 Up until now, all immigration lawyers have had to be registered migration agents as well.
-The laws will be changing on this soon, so any lawyer can give immigration advice even if they have no experience in this area.
+The laws have changed recently, and any lawyer can give immigration advice even if they have no experience in this area.
 A registered migration agent specialises in all Australian Migration Law and remains accountable to the Office of the Migration Agents Registration Association.
 The only task an agent can’t do that a lawyer can is to take a matter to court.
 This in itself is extremely rare for a case to go to court for an immigration matter.
 A registered migration agent has the knowledge and accountability and specialises in only migration law giving you the expertise required for your immigration needs.

 The Department of Home Affairs requires you to pay a visa application fee when lodging the application.
 They do not refund this fee if they refuse the visa.
 At Christie Migration Agents we work as hard as we can and use our expertise to gain a favourable outcome for you.
 Unfortunately, we cannot guarantee that the visa will be granted but we will do everything in our power to give you the best chance.
 We will always be honest from the beginning about your chances for success.
 Therefore, our fees are also non-refundable if the visa application is refused.